Navedia/Carbon-Site-Builder---https-Learning/sample.md

 #ACT Now

-We're here to help through our **Advice**,**Coaching** and **Tutoring** services.
+We're here to help through our **Advising**,**Coaching** and **Tutoring** services.

 #Advice
 ![image](https://NavWeb.b-cdn.net/1771.jpg)
-Our  Advice service offers a personalised consultation with both the parent/guardian and child.
+The **Advising Service** offers a personalised consultation with both the parent/guardian and child.
 From this consultation, a tailored report is generated that includes techniques, strategies, and next steps for the child's learning.

 # Coach
 ![image](https://NavWeb.b-cdn.net/1728.jpg)
-Our Coach service are designed to enhance your child's emotional regulation and learning while strengthening overall family well-being.
+The **Coaching Service** are designed to enhance your child's emotional regulation and learning while strengthening overall family well-being.
 We provide valuable strategies that focus on family dynamics and help children learn and grow.

 #Tutor
 ![image](https://NavWeb.b-cdn.net/1757.jpg)
-Our Tutor service ingrains cutting-edge creative and game-based methods to strengthen learning and resilience in our learners.
+The** Tutoring Service** ingrains cutting-edge creative and game-based methods to strengthen learning and resilience in our learners.

- #Summary
+ # Services Summary
 ![image](https://NavWeb.b-cdn.net/Copy%20of%20Simple%20Flowchart%20Infographic%20Graph.jpg)

 ### Tables